Video summary of article

-Older adults’ risk cognitive damage and memory loss after having surgery.
+Older adults risk cognitive damage and memory loss after surgery.
 The condition is called post-operative cognitive dysfunction (POCD).
 POCD affects about half of adults 60 years and older after surgery.

-What if mom is still confused after surgery and rehab?
+What if mom's still confused after surgery and rehab?

 When it happens, seniors and their families are faced with difficult decisions about long-term care.
 If memory loss hasn’t cleared after rehab, they wonder if it will be permanent.

 Families ask if they should move mom or dad to assisted living or a care home?
 What if mom just needs more recovery time?
 If dad moves to assisted care and then makes a full comeback, must he move again?

 What are the signs of Postoperative Cognitive Dysfunction (POCD)?